No longer accepting new students into this certificate.

 The electrical trade is among the fastest growing in the region, but landing an apprenticeship can be a challenging prospect.
 City College can help by providing the entry-level skills needed to gain enrollment as an apprentice electrician in the residential wireman track.
-Take advantage of our small class sizes and receive one-on-one attention from our knowledgeable faculty, who have first-hand experience in the electric industry.
-The program also provides a basic overview of renewable energy with the option to continue on to our Sustainable Energy Technology Associate of Applied Science (AAS) degree.
+Take advantage of our small class sizes and receive one-on-one attention from our knowledgeable faculty, who have the first-hand experience in the electric industry.
+The program also provides a basic overview of renewable energy with the option to continue on to our Instrument and Electrical Technician Associate of Applied Science (AAS) degree.
 The hands-on training you receive at City College will provide you the skills and confidence needed to launch your electrical career.

 As a graduate of our Energy Technician program, you will find employment in a variety of settings, such as:

 - Apprentice Electrician

 - Electrician Helper

 - First-time college students must have high school diplomas from an accredited high school, a GED/HiSET, or passed the MSUB Readiness Exam offered through our university.